deljae/1st-site/README.md

             <img src="https://live.staticflickr.com/65535/54812731400_5f61fc0ae4_q.jpg" width="150" height="150" alt="Ricky"/></a><h5>Ricky</h5>
             <a data-flickr-embed="true" href="https://www.flickr.com/photos/201921257@N07/54811542887/in/dateposted-public/" title="jack">
             <img src="https://live.staticflickr.com/65535/54811542887_8a82f0877d_q.jpg" width="150" height="150" alt="jack"/></a><h5>Jack</h5>
         <p>I am a bit of a language nerd and have studied over 25 languages in my life.
-However, I am monolingual still.
+However, I am still monolingual.
 I tend to get distracted by the idea of another language and then forget all of the basics of the language I was previously studying when I begin another.
-I try to limit myself to studying only 2 languages at a time, however this rarely happens, now is an example of that.</p>
+I try to limit myself to studying only two languages at a time; however, this rarely happens.
+Now is an example of that.</p>
         <h3>Languages I am Currently Studying (with links to my current favorite songs in those languages)</h3>
         <ul>
             <li>German: <a href= "https://www.youtube.com/watch?v=L6hu4qbUMsA"> Zoë Më - Durch die Nacht</a></li>